 Every house in the Hamptons wants to be at its best, evolving and changing over time.
 Fox Tree Service president Bart L. Fusco—a Certified Arborist and Registered Consulting Arborist—explains why putting an addition on your home does not have to mean a subsequent subtraction in your yard.

-The Question: I am having an extension built on my house and the new structure is going to be close to a group of existing trees and shrubs.
+I am having an extension built on my house and the new structure is going to be close to a group of existing trees and shrubs.
 How close can the foundation be to the trees before I have to remove them?

 Bart L. Fusco of Fox Tree Service Says: Of course without seeing the trees and the footprint of the new structure, I can only give some guidelines for “Pre-Construction Injury Prevention.”